Information and electoral accountability

 Democracy is said to give citizens agency, as elections make it possible for them to remove poorly performing politicians.
 However, this only works if voters know how politicians are performing and are willing to base their vote on this information.
-This brief presents evidence on whether providing voters with better information on candidate performance affects their behaviour and strengthens electoral channels to better politician performance.
+This Growth Brief presents evidence on whether providing voters with better information on candidate performance affects their behaviour and strengthens electoral channels to better politician performance.
 Surprisingly, the evidence on the effects of information campaigns is very mixed.

 Elections serve a dual purpose.
 They are both a periodic opportunity for voters to select good representatives, and a mechanism for incentivising politicians to act in the public interest.
 Both channels can link elections to better government performance, and ultimately, citizen welfare.

 However, both these channels presuppose that voters possess information about the performance of politicians and use it to inform their vote.
 Hence, many democracy promotion initiatives entail programmes designed to improve the quality of information available to voters.
 Whether such efforts are effective is of relevance for both research and policy.

 Intuitive as it may first appear, the logic linking better information to better political performance is not so straightforward.
 Indeed, the empirical evidence supporting it is mixed, as presented in this brief.

 - There are good reasons why more informed voters might not punish poor performing politicians or reward high performing ones.
 Information may not be believed.
 If believed, it might not change opinions as many other factors inform voter choice.
 Politicians react strategically, which can nullify information effects.